SimrnPuri/SwiftLab/README.md

-All the questions's code can be executed from the main.swift
+All the questions' code can be executed from the main.swift